HIGGEES/TicTacToe/manual/design-report.md

 Design report
 =============
-Tic Tac Toe is coded in the JAVA language and runs on Spark.
+Tic Tac Toe is a game coded in the JAVA language using Test Driven Development and Travis for Automated Continuous Integration Server.

 Tic Tac Toe has three classes: Game, Board and Player.

 Below are the classes with it´s functions and main variables .

 ####Game